Engine configuration: Other layouts

 Radial engines have cylinders mounted radially around a central crankcase.
 Rotary engines have a similar configuration, except that the crankshaft is fixed and the cylinders rotate around it.
 (This is different from the Wankel engine configuration described below.)
 Radial and rotary engine designs were widely used in early aircraft engines.

 U engines consist of two separate straight engines (complete with separate crankshafts) joined by gears or chains.
 Most U engines have four cylinders (i.e. two straight-two engines combined), such as square four engines and tandem twin engines.
 Similar to U engines, H engines consist of two separate flat engines joined by gears or chains.
 H engines have been produced with between 4 and 24 cylinders.

 An opposed-piston engine is similar to a flat engine in that pairs of pistons are co-axial but rather than sharing a crankshaft, instead share a single combustion chamber per pair of pistons.
 The crankshaft configuration varies amongst opposed-engine designs.
 One layout has a flat/boxer engine at its center and adds an additional opposed-piston to each end so there are two pistons per cylinder on each side.

 An X engine is essentially two V engines joined by a common crankshaft.
 A majority of these were existing V-12 engines converted into an X-24 configuration.

 The Swashplate engine with the K-Cycle engine is where pairs of pistons are in an opposed configuration sharing a cylinder and combustion chamber.

 A Delta engine has three (or its multiple) cylinders having opposing pistons, aligned in three separate planes or 'banks', so that they appear to be in a Δ when viewed along the axis of the main-shaft.
 An example of this type of layout is the Napier Deltic.

 Wankel (rotary) engines

 Wankel engines (sometimes called 'rotary engines') can be classified based on the number of rotors present.
 Most production Wankel engines have two rotors, however engines with one, three and four rotors have also been produced.
 Wankel engines can also be classified based on whether they are naturally aspirated or turbocharged.

 Most Wankel engines are fueled by petrol, however prototype engines running on diesel and hydrogen have been trialed.

+The primary advantage of Wankel engines is the high power-to-weight ratio, as the rotational movement eliminates the need for heavy reciprocating parts like pistons and connecting rods.

+Mazda is most famous for using the Wankel engine in production, featuring it on the RX-7, RX-8, and other models.
+Mazda stopped using the Wankel engine in 2012 due to various issues such as the apex seal, although they brought back the Wankel engine in 2023 with the MX-30 as a range extender for the electric battery.